Tayleong/Health-Insurance-Claims/README.md

 ### <font color='darkblue'> **1. 📁 Dataset Description:**</font>

 The dataset used in this project contains synthetic health insurance claim data for individual patients.
-Each record represents a single insured person along with various demographic, health, and lifestyle variables, and their corresponding annual medical claim amount.
+Each record represents a single insured person along with various demographic, health, lifestyle variables and their corresponding annual medical claim amount.

 ### <font color='darkblue'> **2.
 Key Features:**</font>